leleviola/arp/README.md

 - After the window opens return to the terminal (press it) because, if not, the program will not take into account the keyboard iput.
 - Rarely may happen that the drone escapes to the edges -> In this case it will be reset to the centre of the window

-**problems:** It is well known that sometimes the window can close unexpectedly.
+**problems:** It is well known that really rarely the window can close unexpectedly.
 We are still working on this problem to find a solution and solve it in the next update.
 Unfortunately, the ncurses graphics library does not help in the development of the graphical user interface.
 The only solution is to re-run the programme from the terminal with: `./compile.sh`
-If the terminal no longer responds to keyboard input, please close the terminal and open a new one
+If the terminal no longer responds to keyboard input, please close the terminal and open a new one.